 Hsu: Really?

 Ostrem: Yeah, I don’t know.
 She emailed me, and she was like, I put it into the thing, and it says it’s 75% AI-generated.
 I was like, it’s not, I must just have not written it very well.
 Because it [was] published in the last week of school, and it’s whatever.
 But I really like that movie, I’m sometimes disappointed that my review for it isn’t very good.
-I think a challenging one that turned out pretty well was “Poor Things,” which was my December [beat].
-That was a really good movie, but it’s hard like some movies are hard to say something new about because there’s been so much material on the absurdity of it when it released.
-And I think I was like, man, I want to say something new that someone hasn’t said about this movie so that one took me a long time.
+I think a challenging one that turned out pretty well was [my review for] “Poor Things,” which was my December [beat].
+That was a really good movie, but some movies are hard to say something new about because there’s been so much material on the absurdity of it when it [was] released.
+I was like, man, I want to say something new that someone hasn’t said about this movie so that one took me a long time.
 But also my review for that sucks, it’s just really bad.

 Hsu: What do you usually include in your reviews?